quickey/quickey/README.md

 2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
 A JSFiddle is always welcomed, and you can start from this [basic one](https://jsfiddle.net/udidu/7x38s4gb/6/).
 3. Some issues may be browser specific, so specifying in what browser you encountered the issue might help.

+## Contributions

+Pull requests are welcome.
+For major changes, please [open an issue](https://github.com/quickey/quickey/issues/new/choose) first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details